Skip to content

 “Dividends and Distributions”

-This form is used to report dividends and distributions from investments.It helps you report income from stocks, mutual funds, and other investments.You invested in a mutual fund and received $200 in dividends.
+In most cases, this form is used to report dividends and distributions from investments.Specifically, it helps you report income from stocks, mutual funds, and other types of investments.You invested in a mutual fund and received $200 in dividends.
 Your investment firm sends you a 1099-DIV.
-This form tells you and the IRS how much you earned, ensuring you report it correctly on your taxes.
+Consequently, this form tells you and the IRS how much you earned, ensuring you report it correctly on your taxes.

 1099-R